 On March 8th, 1854, a block of marble sent by Pope Pius IX as a tribute to George Washington and America that was to be part of the giant structure, was stolen.9 The suspicion quickly pointed toward a group known as the Know-Nothings.
-A secretive anti-Catholic political movement, who at the time enjoyed considerable Masonic support.10 The group had frequently expressed in the daily press the view that the stone sent by the Roman Catholic Church should not be part of the Monument.
+A secretive anti-Catholic political movement.10 The group had frequently expressed in the daily press the view that the stone sent by the Roman Catholic Church should not be part of the Monument.
 The theft enraged the Catholics in the U.S. and abroad.
 It also alienated part of the population from the funding of the Monument.

 The Society subsequently fell at the hands of a narrow political faction influenced by the Know-Nothings.
 It practically froze the progress of the Society toward the funding and construction of the Monument.
 Finally, in February of 1859 the Society decided to end its internal stalemate and adopted a new charter to eliminate any opposition to the completion of their project.

-The war and the poor state of the economy slowed the collection of funds and the completion of the Monument.
-Not until 1874 did the construction gain any momentum.
+Not until 1879 did the construction of the obelisk finally resumed.
 It was largely due to the interest of the Masonic Order and other organizations like the Odd Fellows, the Knights of Pythias, the Independent Order of Red Men, the Temperance, and other fraternal bodies.
 But the success of the enterprise was mostly owed to the special interest of the Masonic Order who supervised the completion of the Monument.